What is the Singularity?

 This argument is useful to raise public awareness of the possibility of the Singularity.
 But there are four flaws with using this line of thinking for any detailed forecasting:

-- Individual transistors are still becoming smaller, but the rate of shrinkage has slowed down in recent years.
+- Individual transistors are still becoming smaller, but the rate of miniaturisation has slowed down in recent years.

 - The power of a computing system depends critically, not just on its hardware, but on its software.
 Breakthroughs in software defy any simple exponential curve.

 - Sometimes a single breakthrough in technology will unleash much wider progress than was expected.
-Consider the breakthroughs, c.
-2012, with the capabilities of Deep Learning neural networks.
+As an example, consider the breakthroughs around 2012 in the capabilities of Deep Learning neural networks.
+Before 2012, neural networks were a fringe activity within the broader field of artificial intelligence.
+After 2012, neural networks have taken central stage, since they dramatically outperform previous AI systems.

 - Ongoing technological progress depends on society as a whole supplying a sufficiently stable and supportive environment.
 That’s something else which can vary unpredictably.